IEA says firms may avoid Argentina after YPF seizure

-LONDON (Reuters) - Argentina’s planned takeover of Spanish oil group Repsol’s (REP.MC) YPF unit could scare away international firms from investing in the South American country, the International Energy Agency said on Friday.
+LONDON, May 11 (Reuters) - Argentina’s planned takeover of Spanish oil group Repsol’s YPF unit could scare away international firms from investing in the South American country, the International Energy Agency said on Friday.

 “The government takeover clouds the investment climate for international companies that might otherwise have been attracted to unconventional resources in the Vaca Muerta and other plays,” the agency said in its monthly oil market report.

-The Vaca Muerta formation is one of the world’s largest reserves of shale oil and gas recently discovered in Argentina and its development is expected to be hurt by the nationalization of the YPF by the Buenos Aires government.
+The Vaca Muerta formation is one of the world’s largest reserves of shale oil and gas recently discovered in Argentina and its development is expected to be hurt by the nationalisation of the YPF by the Buenos Aires government.
+[ID:nL6E8FH3H5

-The IEA, which advises 28 industrialized nations on energy policy, also said the takeover could deepen Argentina’s oil products import needs in the short and medium term.
+The IEA, which advises 28 industrialised nations on energy policy, also said the takeover could deepen Argentina’s oil products import needs in the short and medium term.

 Argentina imported fuel worth $9.4 billion last year as its local crude and product production fell, according to the IEA.